svopper/kalles_weather_dashboard_api/README.md

 # Kalle's Weather Dashboard 2

+> App that consumes the DMI API and presents weather data through different endpoints.

 ## Setup

 This app uses env variables to get API keys.
 The following keys are needed: